martysama0134/how-to-general/git-tips/README.md

            $ git clone <repository_name>.bundle <repository_name>
            ```

-           In this case, there will be no local repositories created so far beside HEAD, but only remotes.
+           In this case, there will be no local branches created so far beside HEAD, but only remotes.
 You can print them doing `git branch -r`.

            You have to checkout the branch you want to get a local copy of it: (e.g. getting master)